Patagonia SnowDrifter Jacket

 What We Like

-• Good balance of features (particularly the well-designed storage), weight, and packability.
+• Good balance of features (particularly the well-designed hood), weight, and packability.

-• A solid value at $399, especially considering how well-made and long-lasting Patagonia gear is (and they have a great warranty).
+• A solid value at $449, especially considering how well made and long-lasting Patagonia gear is (and they have a great warranty).

-• We appreciate Patagonia’s commitment to sustainable practices, and the SnowDrifter is a reflection of their efforts with recycled materials and Fair Trade Certification.
+• We appreciate Patagonia’s commitment to sustainable practices, and the SnowDrifter is a nice reflection of their efforts with recycled materials, a fully PFAS-free construction, and certification to the Fair Trade standard.

 What We Don’t

-• Despite its relatively robust, 75-denier construction and solid wet-weather performance thus far, the SnowDrifter feels less impenetrable than similarly built Gore-Tex shells.
+• Despite its solid wet-weather performance thus far, the SnowDrifter feels less impenetrable than similarly built Gore-Tex shells.

-• Hood and hem adjustments are hard to toggle with gloves on.
+• Hood and hem adjustments are hard to toggle with cold or gloved hands.

 Comparison Table